• Skip to main content

 Instructions

-1. Remove the puff pastry sheets from the freezer and allow them to thaw at room temperature for 30–45 minutes.
+1. Remove the puff pastry sheets from the freezer and allow them to thaw at room temperature for 30-45 minutes or overnight in the fridge.

-2. Preheat your oven to 400 degrees fahrenheit.
-Line a baking sheet with parchment paper and set aside.
+2. Preheat your oven to 400°F. Line a baking sheet with parchment paper and set aside.

-3. In a mixing bowl, combine one 8-ounce block of cream cheese, 1/3 cup granulated sugar, 1 tablespoon powdered sugar, ½ teaspoon lemon juice, and ½ teaspoon vanilla extract.
+3. In a mixing bowl, combine one 8 oz block of softened cream cheese, 1/3 cup granulated white sugar, 1 tablespoon powdered sugar, ½ teaspoon lemon juice, and ½ teaspoon vanilla extract.
 Use a hand mixer to blend until smooth and creamy.

-4. On a lightly floured surface, roll out one sheet of puff pastry into a large rectangle.
+4. On a clean and lightly floured surface, roll out one sheet of puff pastry into a large rectangle.
 Cut into 9 equal squares.
-If the second pastry sheet begins to soften while working, put it in the refrigerator until ready to use.
+If the second pastry sheet begins to soften while working, put it in the refrigerator until you’re ready to use it.

-5. Arrange the pastry squares on the prepared baking sheet.
-Using a fork, gently score around the edge of each square to create a ½-inch border.
+5. Place the pastry squares on the prepared baking sheet 2 inches apart.
+Using a fork, gently score around the edge of each square to create a ½ inch border.
 Brush each square with heavy cream.

-6. Spoon about 1 tablespoon of the cream cheese mixture into the center of each square followed by 2 tablespoons of cherry pie filling.
+6. Spread about 1 tablespoon of the cream cheese mixture into the center of each square followed by 2 tablespoons of cherry pie filling, leaving the ½ inch edge untouched by filling.

-7. Bake for 15 minutes, or until the pastries are golden and puffed.
+7. Bake for 15 minutes, or until the pastries are golden and have puffed up.

-8. Transfer to a wire rack to cool completely.
+8. Transfer to a wire rack to cool.

-9. While the pastries cool, prepare the glaze by mixing ½ cup powdered sugar with 2 tablespoons of heavy cream and a dash of vanilla extract.
+9. While the pastries cool, prepare the glaze by mixing ½ cup powdered sugar with 1 tablespoon of heavy cream.
 Add more cream, a little at a time, if the glaze is too thick.
 Use a spoon to drizzle the glaze over the cooled pastries.

-10. Repeat steps 4–9 with the second puff pastry sheet.
+10. Repeat with the second puff pastry sheet.

 Notes